 If you have an aging loved one who lives on their own, you may be concerned about how they handle their activities of daily living (ADL).
 Tasks such as eating, bathing, toileting, dressing and transferring are essential to independent living.
 If your loved one is having trouble with these activities, it may be time to consider in-home care to assist with these functions.
 Knowing what signs to look for can help determine if home care is necessary.

 If you use a mobility device such as a walker or a cane to help you stand from a seated position, you probably know that this can be a tricky maneuver that often requires assistance from another person.
 It may also be a safety concern.
 Fortunately, there are a series of affordable safety pole systems that can assist with the sit-to-stand motion for those with limited mobility.

-If you notice any problem areas in your loved one's home, consider contacting an experienced home access provider for an accessibility assessment.
+When we reside in the same living space every day, we tend to get used to how things are, overlooking accidents waiting to happen.
+Sometimes a small change is all it takes to keep family members safe.
+If you find problem areas in your loved one's home, consider contacting an experienced home access provider for an accessibility assessment.
 Many providers will offer them free of charge and will be able to provide the right solution to fit your needs and budget.